Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Introduction

 \subsection{Related work}

 A variety of randomized algorithms have been applied to the CP decompositions in previous work.
 A Kronecker fast Johnson-Lindenstrauss transform (KFJLT) sketching approach was proposed in \cite{BaBaKo18} and proven to be a Johnson-Lindenstrauss transform in \cite{JiKoWa20} (see also \cite{MaBe20,IwNeReZa19}).
-The KFJLT reduces the per-iteration cost to $O(s n r)$ where $s \ll N$ is the number of samples.
-Unfortunately, the KFJLT approach is not applicable in the sparse case because it requires multiplying $\X$ by an FFT in each mode as a preprocessing step, destroying sparsity.
-Although we focus on sparse tensors, leverage score sampling is a viable approach for dense tensors as we show in the appendix (\cref{sec:syn_dense}).
+The KFJLT reduces the per-iteration cost to $O(s n r + sr^2)$ where $s \ll N$ is the number of samples.
+Unfortunately, the KFJLT approach is not applicable in the sparse case.
+Even when the tensor $\X$ is sparse, this only makes the $\Xmat'$ in the least squares problem sparse, and the matrix $\Z$ is still dense because it is a (dense) KRP.
+Forming $\Z$ would require $O(Nr)$ flops and storage before it could be multiplied by a sketching matrix.
+The KFJLT approach avoids forming $\Z$; instead, it separately multiplies each factor matrix ($\Ak$) in the KRP by an FJLT and then only forms those rows of $\Z$ that are in the sketch.
+Importantly, this approach necessitates special preprocessing in the form of multiplying $\X$ by an FFT in each mode, destroying sparsity if it exists.
+For instance, the smallest sparse tensor we use in our experiments (the ``Uber'' tensor) needs only 0.14~GB of storage for its sparse representation, but the KFJLT-preprocessed dense version would need 68~GB of storage.
+This is our motivation for the alternative to the KFJLT.
+Nevertheless, although this work focuses on sparse tensors, our proposed leverage score sampling is a viable approach for dense tensors as we show numerically in \appdense.
+According to \cite{JiKoWa20}, the number of samples required for the KFJLT is $s=O(\log^{2d-1}r \log N / \epsilon^2)$, so our sample complexity is also improved.